 Since a bachelor's degree only comprises 120 credits, many bachelor's in accounting graduates complete a master's degree in accounting to meet the minimum credit requirement for the CPA exam.
 This guide provides important information about online graduate programs in accounting, including common courses, requirements, and concentrations.

-Top 10 Online Master’s Programs in Accounting
+The 25 Best Online Master’s Programs in Accounting for 2021

 Accounting appeals to professionals with strong numerical skills and a penchant for details.
 Accountants also need solid communication skills, knowledge of tax laws and current regulations, and familiarity with commonly used accounting software.